RASA (restaurant): History

 The restaurant was opened in the spring of 2014, a part of the Food Dudes Hospitality Group which owns and operates multiple restaurants across Toronto.
 The restaurant's name, Rasa, is derived from the Latin phrase tabula rasa, which translates to "blank slate."

-Adrian Niman, was named the head chef at opening, and presently holds the title of executive chef at the restaurant.
+Adrian Niman, was named the head chef at opening, and held the title of executive chef at the restaurant through much of its operation.
+As of 2026, Lia Silva is the executive chef.

+To sustain operations during the COVID-19 pandemic while restrictions prevented or reduced the ability for patrons to dine on-site, the restaurant focused on a combination of takeout business and a street-side patio to attract customers.

+RASA's sister restaurant, SARA, whose name is an anagram of the former, has also been recognized in the Michelin Guide, receiving a "Recommended" designation.

+Concept

 The restaurant embraces a contemporary culinary approach, drawing inspiration from a variety of sources rather than adhering to the foods, traditions, or techniques of a specific region.

 The restaurant's wine card has a strong focus on bottles that are produced in Ontario.

-To sustain operations during the COVID-19 pandemic while restrictions prevented or reduced the ability for patrons to dine on-site, the restaurant focused on a combination of takeout business and a street-side patio to attract customers.

-RASA's sister restaurant, SARA, whose name is an anagram of the former, has also been recognized in the Michelin Guide, receiving a "Recommended" designation.